luyi29/Antibody-sequence-assembly-DBAS/README.md

   Run the main program file DeBruijnContigSequencer.java.

   Enter the following parameters in the console.
-For each parameter entered, you need to press the Enter key
+For each parameter entered, you need to press the Enter key.
-    /3
+    3
     the file path of the data file Human_denovo_LH.csv.
     6
     lh